For the 2025-26 school year, there is 1 community college serving 653 students in Franklin County County, New York.

 There is 1 community colleges serving 653 students in Franklin County, NY.

-What is community college acceptance rate in Franklin County, NY?
+What is the community college acceptance rate in Franklin County, NY?

 The average community college acceptance rate in New York is 68% (compared to national acceptance rates).

-How diverse are community college in Franklin County, NY?
+How diverse are community colleges in Franklin County, NY?

 Community colleges in Franklin County, NY have approximately 13% minority enrollment, with the majority being Hispanic and Black.